Course Summary

 Course Objectives

-• Provide foundational knowledge on starting and managing a small business.
+• Gain essential knowledge for starting and managing a small business.

-• Help students identify business opportunities within their vocational field.
+• Identify business opportunities within their trade or vocational field.

-• Teach financial literacy, business planning, and marketing strategies.
+• Develop financial literacy, business planning, and marketing strategies.

-• Develop problem-solving and decision-making skills for business success.
+• Strengthen problem-solving and decision-making skills for long-term success.

 Course Structure